greg-raven/Uncommon-Sense/_posts/2017-10-25-the-enemy-is-the-state.md

 ---
-title: 'The enemy is the State'
+title: "The enemy is the State"
 layout: post
 categories:
 - government